-The USCCA helps responsible Americans prepare for what happens before, during, and after an act of self-defense.
-Alongside education and training, the USCCA has purchased an insurance policy providing it with self-defense liability insurance*.
+The USCCA helps responsible Americans prepare for what happens before, during and after an act of self-defense.
+Alongside education and training, the USCCA has purchased an insurance policy providing the association with self-defense liability insurance*.
 Every USCCA Member is an additional insured on that policy.
-These benefits provide over 500,000 USCCA Members with peace of mind.
+These benefits provide more than 700,000 USCCA Members with peace of mind.
 As a USCCA Member, you:

-- Get instant access to the best firearms, concealed carry, and home defense training and qualification systems in the nation (valued at up to $2,900).
+- Get instant access to the best firearms, concealed carry and home-defense training and qualification systems — online with the USCCA Protector Academy or in-person — in the nation (valued at up to $2,900).